 "So it's a matter of where the doctor puts his energies, on the disease or on the patient?"

 "Yes.
-The same mistake is made in education when we teach courses rather than people."
+The same mistake is made in education when we teach courses rather than people, or sell products rather than customers."
 The Wizard loved to make comparisons.

 "You've identified a very subtle difference," I allowed.